Ryan Schram, University of Sydney

 University of Hawaiʻi at Mānoa Oceanic Anthropologies seminar

 Colonialism often advances by constructing a lawless frontier in which domination is legitimate humanitarian intervention.
 In this respect, representations which place people in a savage slot have been crucial to colonial dispossession.
 Yet colonial discourses must circulate to become dominant, and so the savage spaces they imagine take on a life of their own outside of colonial representations.
 Papuan Times, a newspaper produced by graduates of an industrial mission school at Kwato Island in the Australian external territory of Papua and New Guinea, reported the pacification the Highlands frontier in two distinct yet complementing ways.
 First, stories of government pacification of the Highlands serve to differentiate its Papuan native readers from those in so-called uncontrolled areas.
 Second, it reports the accounts of former Kwato mission students who work as missionaries in the Highlands.
 While the first positions readers at an encompassing level of the whole country, it also suggest they are simply controlled natives.
 The second strategy embeds Papuans and Highlanders in a new hierarchical relation in which Papuans are agents of moral change.

-The November 12, 1953 issue of the weekly newspaper, Papuan Times, includes an article with this headline:
+The June 10, 1954 issue of the weekly newspaper, Papuan Times, includes this headline:

 The article begins by with a direct quotation from Vera Dickson in which she says why she finally chose to be become a missionary: